 The Nurse Anesthesia (CRNA) Program at Wake Forest University School of Medicine is a recognized leader in the field.
 This program offers a rigorous curriculum, advanced training settings and global health opportunities.
 The program is one of an elite minority of CRNA programs that are housed in a school of medicine.

 Academic degrees are granted by the Wake Forest University School of Medicine.
 Our 3-year full-time anesthesia curriculum leading to attainment of the Doctor of Nursing Practice degree has been fully accredited by the Council on Accreditation.
 This curriculum involves one year of full-time distance education, and 2 years of on-site education including clinical instruction.

 Our program was established in 1942 as one of the professional schools of the North Carolina Baptist Hospital (NCBH) and the Bowman Gray School of Medicine.
 Since then, Atrium Health Wake Forest Baptist has served as the program’s sponsor and the main clinical educational site for our students.

-For almost 80 years, the nurse anesthesia program has been highly regarded for the exceptional quality of graduates, as well as for housing faculty of outstanding achievement and recognition, nationally and internationally.
+For over 80 years, the nurse anesthesia program has been highly regarded for the exceptional quality of graduates, as well as for housing faculty of outstanding achievement and recognition, nationally and internationally.